 We have a great new opportunity for a Senior Mechanical Design Engineer to join a leading consultancy on a contract basis in Manchester to work on industrial and healthcare projects.

 Read More »

-New opportunity for a Senior Mechanical Engineer to join a leading multi-disciplinary consultancy on a permanent basis in Bristol.
+Fantastic opportunity for a Mechanical Design Engineer to join an award winning construction consultancy on an initial 6 month contract basis in Birmingham.

 Read More »

 We are currently seeking an Intermediate Electrical Design Engineer to join an award-winning MEP consultancy on a permanent basis in London.
 Our client works across a range of project sectors, including commercial, mission critical and industrial schemes.